odonnellrory/odonnellrory.github.io/docs/01-MkDocs/nvim.md

 But it's nothing you can't overcome with a little googling.

-With this, you will not just edit text, but be moving files, moving entire directories, renaming, deleting, everything you would have to leave nano to write a command, has a shortcut or a plugin on neovim. <br>
+With this, you will not just edit text, but be moving files, moving entire directories, renaming, deleting, everything you would have to leave Nano to write a command, has a shortcut or a plugin on neovim. <br>
 You seldom ever have to leave.
 And if you need to use the command-line, it still has you covered with the Alt-I keyboard shortcut, which will open a temporary miniature terminal in the centre of neovim.

 ---